Each month we showcase the best submissions in our monthly NETWORK picks. Watch the work we're excited about and find out more about the filmmakers.

 Each month, we highlight one of our favourite shorts as a NETWORK Pick.
 If your film is chosen, we’ll showcase it online and champion it on social media, with your prior consent.
 Best of all, we’re now able to offer funding to the most exciting new filmmakers we discover here.
 The creator of each NETWORK Pick will be eligible to apply for a cash award to help produce their next short film.
 If you are selected as a NETWORK Pick and don’t want to make another short film, we’ll still champion your work online, and see how else we might help you progress your career.

-Each quarter we celebrate the Best of the Postroom, shining a light on great films not previously selected as NETWORK Picks, as well as scripts for films that haven’t yet to been produced.
+Each quarter we celebrate the Best of the Postroom, shining a light on great films not previously selected as NETWORK Picks, as well as scripts for films that have yet to been produced.
 One filmmaker profiled in the Best of the Postroom will also be considered for an award.

 We’ll also keep you informed about other exciting opportunities, such as regional short film funding and ongoing professional development.
 All you need to do is create a Postroom account, which takes just a few minutes.